-We’ve all heard of cases where two people receive very different sentences for committing identical crimes.
-One hidden bias that can influence these kinds of decisions is the Anchoring Effect.
+Two people can receive very different sentences for committing identical crimes.
+Learn about one hidden bias that can distort justice.

 Should your social security number influence how much you’d pay for a bottle of wine?
 Of course not!
 But behavioral economist Dan Ariely shows otherwise in a study where he auctioned off everyday items to students.
 Watch Dan’s explanation of the study here to learn how the anchoring bias can influence consumer decisions.